Unemployment Compensation: Disqualification – Voluntary Quit

 If a Union strike lasts for more than four (4) weeks, you are then likely to qualify for benefits even if you participated in the dispute.
 But cases involving strikes and labor disputes can be complicated.
 In general, it is best in such a situation to talk to a labor lawyer to find out where you stand.

 What if I’m unemployed for a long time, and need benefits for more than 26 weeks?

 Under federal law, basic unemployment benefits are generally available for up to 26 weeks of unemployment.
 That’s six months.
 This is the minimum period of benefits in every state.

 Occasionally, when economic times are bad, the US Congress will approve additional money to help state pay “extended benefits.”
 Sometimes the Extended Benefits may be only 12 additional weeks of Extended Benefits.
 Sometimes Congress will approve an additional 26 weeks of Extended Benefits.
-During the worst of the 2009 to 2011 recession, Congress added 73 weeks of Extended Benefits, so that long term unemployed people could receive a total of 99 weeks (almost 2 years).

 As of now, there are no Extended Benefits in effect.
 The maximum length of time currently available is the basic 26 weeks.

 Can I appeal if the unemployment agency denies my claim?

 Absolutely, if you act quickly.
 You have an absolute right to appeal.
 But you only have 8 days to file appeals in the unemployment compensation agency.